Formatting course layout

 To edit the course, you will need to turn editing on, which will display editing icons associated with all editable items such as activities, resources and blocks.
-Click the Turn editing on button at top right of your course.
+Click Turn editing on at top right of your course.

 allows you to assign a particular user with a different role than the course default for that activity or resource.